Analysis | Hours after they are completely debunked, Trump repeats false claims about fraud in Georgia

 It’s also false.

-We must note that, no matter how much money Trump spent on his figures — which is actually probably nothing, since most of his claims seem to stem from online rumors and analysis — the state's are necessarily better.
-Outside analysis might note that there's a John Q. Smith who is both incarcerated and who voted in the November election, but the state would know if John Smith 1 has a different Social Security number from John Smith 2.
+We must note that, no matter how much money Trump spent on his figures — which is actually probably nothing, since most of his claims seem to stem from online rumors and analysis — the state’s figures are necessarily better.
+Outside analysis might note that there’s a John Q. Smith who is both incarcerated and who voted in the November election, but the state would know if John Smith 1 has a different Social Security number from John Smith 2.

 One is certainly welcome to treat the state’s data with skepticism.
 But we’re being asked to compare the credibility of two sources: a phalanx of state officials whose jobs depend on accuracy or a president desperate to maintain his office whose track record on misinformation is not stellar.
 Just as, in the introductory example, you were being asked to trust either crime data from the city or data from a guy trying to sell you something.